Hovrinskaya Hospital

 Due to the unfinished construction, parts of the building only contained fragments of walls and floors, with the basement was also prone to flooding.
 Explanations for the abandonment of construction range from a lack of funding to possible shortcomings which emerged in the project and lead to its abandonment.
 According to a map of Moscow from 1952, the hospital was to be built by the river Likhoborka and surrounding wetlands with sewage treatment facilities located nearby.

 The abandoned building was well known among fans of urban legends as one of the most mysterious places in Moscow.
 Among urban explorers, the hospital earned the name "The Umbrella"' due to its resemblance to the logo of the Umbrella Corporation from the video game and film series Resident Evil and its similarity to the biohazard symbol.

-It is the title-place of one of the chapters of the book I Love Russia: Reporting from a Lost Country by Elena Kostyuchenko, in which many of its inhabitants and stories are portrayed.
+One local urban explorer who took people through the building told British journalist Aliide Naylor that it was generally populated by "the homeless, drug addicts and other unpleasant personalities" as well as adrenaline-fuelled teenagers interested in the hobby.
+It is also the title-place of one of the chapters of the book I Love Russia: Reporting from a Lost Country by Elena Kostyuchenko, in which many of its inhabitants and stories are portrayed.